Crowdcast

 Live podcast and webinar studio with built-in Q&A, polls, and replay landing pages.

 Crowdcast is shaped for live audience shows.
-Its biggest strength: live q&a and polls genuinely lead the category.
 The upvoting Q&A and replay-with-timestamps are still genuinely useful

 It's a paid tool in the $$ range.
 Some plans have a free trial — check the latest on their pricing page.